gbowerman/azure-myriad/publicip-dns/readme.md

 4/5/2017: To participate in the limited preview your Azure subscription needs a specific feature flag.
 The preview will be opened up more widely in the future.
 The templates and instructions below will not work without the feature flag.

-In general Azure scale set VMs do not require their own public IP addresses, because rather than each VM directly facing the internet, it is more common and more secure to associate a public IP address to a load balancer or an individual VM (aka a jumpbox) which then routes incoming connections to scale set VMs as needed (e.g. through inbound NAT rules).
+In general Azure scale set VMs do not require their own public IP addresses, because rather than each VM directly facing the internet, it is more economical and secure to associate a public IP address to a load balancer or an individual VM (aka a jumpbox) which then routes incoming connections to scale set VMs as needed (e.g. through inbound NAT rules).

 However some scenarios do require scale set VMs to have their own public IP addresses.
 A common example of this is a gaming scenario, where a console needs to make a direct connection to a cloud VM which is doing game processing (e.g. game physicis etc.).